JakeLee13/QAMO-4651-Principles-of-Econometrics/README.md

-# Econometrics Problem Sets
+# Econometrics Problem Sets and Labs
-### Practice problem sets for each week from QAMO/ECON Courses at the University of Utah:
+### Practice problem sets and labs from QAMO/ECON Courses at the University of Utah:

 Using python for the problem sets, we cover the following topics:
  - Introduction to Econometrics